perfectprice/perfectprice-docs/data-formats/competition.md

 * XML
 * CSV (best for direct SQL exports)

 If a CSV, our system will map your fields to the fields that are expected.
 This can be a more brittle method of data transfer and we recommend against it for complex data structures or any data structure to be used on an ongoing basis that may change.
-Our most preferred data format is JSON for the compactness and the flexibility
+Our most preferred data format is JSON for the compactness and the flexibility.

 #### 3.2 Incremental Data